CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.3 VPN.md

 The following specific threats and vulnerabilities are of particular importance in the area of ​​VPN:

-### 2 1 Lacking or inadequate planning and regulation of VPN deployment
+### 2 1 Lack of or inadequate planning and regulation of VPN deployment

-If the VPN is not carefully planned, set up, or configured, security vulnerabilities can occur that affect all IT systems networked to the VPN.
+If the VPN is not carefully planned, set up, or configured, security vulnerabilities may occur that affect all IT systems networked to the VPN.
 Attackers may thus be able to access confidential information of the institution.

 For example, with inadequate VPN scheduling and regimentation, it is possible that users were not properly trained, thereby using the VPN in an insecure environment or dialing in from an insecure client.
 This may allow attackers to access the entire corporate network.